palderman/DataSciAg/assignments/r-data.md

 > - install and load an R package
 > - understand the data manipulation functions of `dplyr`
 > - execute a simple import and analyze data scenario
+> - manipulate strings using the `stringr` package

 {% include reading.html %}